-Conducting media.
 It will be left to homework to show, using the continuity equation and Gauss's law that inside a conductor, that free charges distribute themselves exclusively on the surface on the medium.
 Because of this there is no electric field inside the medium (Gauss's law).
 What does this imply about the magnetic field in the same medium.
-We must have so if E is zero in the medium the magnetic field must be either constant with respect to time, or zero.
-In a general electrodynamic configuration, both the magnetic and electric fields vary with time, which seems to imply that B must be zero if E is zero in that space.
+We must have so if \mathbf{E} is zero in the medium the magnetic field must be either constant with respect to time, or zero.
+In a general electrodynamic configuration, both the magnetic and electric fields vary with time, which seems to imply that \mathbf{B} must be zero if \mathbf{E} is zero in that space.
+However, this is not consistent with what we see with an iron core inductor.
+In such an inductor, the iron is used to concentrate the magnetic field.
+Clearly we have magnetic fields in the iron bar, since that is the purpose of it being there.
+It turns out that if the frequencies are low enough (and even some smaller GHz frequencies are), then we can consider the system to be quasi-electrostatic, with zero electric fields inside a conductor, yet with finite approximately time independent magnetic fields.
+As the frequencies are increased, the magnetic fields are forced out of the conductor into the surrounding space.
+The transition point that defines the boundary between electrostatic and quasi-electrostatic will depend on the precision desired.

-$$\nabla \times \mathbf{E} = -\frac{\partial \mathbf{B}}{\partial t} \tag{4.20}$$
+$$\mathbf{\nabla} \times \mathbf{E} = -\frac{\partial \mathbf{B}}{\partial t},\tag{5.10}$$